temporalio/cli/temporalcli/commandsmd/commands.md

     Because of this, always use full command examples.
   * Use square brackets to highlight optional elements, especially when long descriptions would suffer from two very similar command invocations.
     * Yes: temporal operator cluster describe [--detail]
-  * Use YourEnvironment, YourNamespace, etc as unquoted metasyntactic variable stand-ins.
+  * Use YourEnvironment, YourNamespace, etc. as unquoted metasyntactic variable stand-ins.
     Respectful metasyntax describes the role of the stand-in.
     * Yes: --workflow-id YourWorkflowId
     * No: --workflow-id your-work-id, --workflow-id "